kritiagg/research-papers/notes on MTL.md

   - easiest to implement
   - used by lower layers supervision paper
   - mostly used when different dataset (Hence useful for EQnA task)
+- Joint training
+  - as in Joint multi task training paper
+    - train all the tasks at different layers
+    - back propagate from the task layer to the embeddings?
+  - Weighted average of the tasks

 ### Different embeddings:
   - Senna embeddings used for POS and chunking tasks